badaix/snapos/README.md

 # SnapOS
-Snapcast OS is planned to be a [Buildroot](https://buildroot.org) based embedded Linux OS for [Snapcast](https://github.com/badaix/snapcast).
+Snapcast OS is planned to be a [Buildroot](https://buildroot.org) based embedded [Linux](https://www.kernel.org) OS for [Snapcast](https://github.com/badaix/snapcast).
-There will be configurations for some boards as the Raspberry Pi 3 with WiFi and audio enabled as well as packages for Snapcast and its dependencies.
+There will be configurations for some boards, e.g. the Raspberry Pi 3 with WiFi and audio enabled, as well as packages for Snapcast and its dependencies.
 What's currently missing is the port of Snapcast's build system from make to CMake, which will happen soon, as there are already two PRs that need to be merged.

 ## How-to